 Ease the stress of having to make one big RRSP contribution by setting up a pre-authorized credit or recurring automated transfers.
 Check your budget to see what you can afford, and set it up to be automatically transferred to your RRSPs after each paycheque.
 Don’t worry about starting big—even a little adds up over time.
 If you start doing this today then by next February you’ll forget what the last-minute crunch felt like.

-Now that you’re prepped with what you need to know to make your last-minute RRSP contribution, give us a shout and we’ll help you out.
+Now that you’re prepped with what you need to know to make your last-minute RRSP contribution, connect with us and we’ll help you out.